psu13/mutable-hakyll/posts/10-things-to-eat-in-pittsburgh-before-you-are-dead-2024.md

 1. **"House Fly Heads": Cafe 33**

     Taiwanese Bistro Cafe 33 is run by some former Rose Tea folks, if I recall correctly.
-They have generally held up a Rose Tea level of quality Taiwanese food.
-Although the pandemic took its toll and it's a little more variable now than before.
+They have generally managed to put out a Rose Tea level of quality Taiwanese food, though the pandemic took its toll and it's a little more variable now than before.
 This dish mixes the Chinese garlic chives, ground pork, and black beans.
 The black beans are the fly heads.
 It's great.
 You should get it.

 1. **Lomo Saltado: Chicken Latino**